 - a) The maturity of the hedge should not exceed the maturity of the underlying transaction.
 The currency of hedge and tenor, subject to the above restrictions, are left to the customer.
 Where the currency of hedge is different from the currency of the underlying exposure, the risk management policy of the corporate, approved by the Board of the Directors, should permit such type of hedging. - b) Where the exact amount of the underlying transaction is not ascertainable, the contract may be booked on the basis of reasonable estimates.
 However, there should be periodical review of the estimates. - c) Foreign currency loans/bonds will be eligible for hedge only after final approval is accorded by the Reserve Bank, where such approval is necessary or Loan Registration Number is allotted by the Reserve Bank. - d) Global Depository Receipts (GDRs)/American Depository Receipts (ADRs) will be eligible for hedge only after the issue price has been finalized. - e) Balances in the Exchange Earner's Foreign Currency (EEFC) accounts sold forward by the account holders shall remain earmarked for delivery and such contracts shall not be cancelled.
 They are, however, eligible for rollover, on maturity. - f) All non-INR forward contracts can be rebooked on cancellation subject to condition (h) below.
-Forward contracts, involving the Rupee as one of the currencies, booked by residents to hedge current account transactions, regardless of the tenor, and to hedge capital account transactions, falling due within one year, may be allowed to be cancelled and rebooked subject to condition (h) below.
-This relaxation of cancellation and rebooking will not be available to forward contracts booked on past performance basis without documents as also forward contracts booked to hedge transactions denominated (or indexed) in foreign currency but settled in INR.
+Forward contracts booked by residents irrespective of the type and tenor of the underlying exposure, once cancelled, cannot be rebooked. - g) In case of forward contracts, involving Rupee as one of the currencies, booked by residents to hedge capital account transactions for tenor greater than one year if cancelled with one AD Category I bank can be rebooked with another AD Category I bank, subject to the following conditions: - (i) the switch is warranted by competitive rates on offer,

-- g) The facility of cancellation and rebooking is not permitted for forward contracts, involving Rupee as one of the currencies, booked by residents to hedge capital account transactions for tenor greater than one year.
-These forward contract(s) if cancelled with one AD Category I bank can be rebooked with another AD Category I bank, subject to the following conditions: - (i) the switch is warranted by competitive rates on offer, termination of banking relationship with the AD Category I bank with whom the contract was originally booked; - (ii) the cancellation and rebooking are done simultaneously on the maturity date of the contract; and - (iii) the responsibility of ensuring that the original contract has been cancelled rests with the AD Category I bank who undertakes rebooking of the contract. - h) The facility of rebooking should not be permitted unless the corporate has submitted the exposure information as prescribed in Annex V. - Substitution of contracts for hedging trade transactions may be permitted by an AD Category I bank on being satisfied with the circumstances under which such substitution has become necessary.
+- termination of banking relationship with the AD Category I bank with whom the contract was originally booked; - (ii) the cancellation and rebooking are done simultaneously on the maturity date of the contract; and - (iii) the responsibility of ensuring that the original contract has been cancelled rests with the AD Category I bank who undertakes rebooking of the contract. - h) The facility of rebooking should not be permitted unless the corporate has submitted the exposure information as prescribed in Annex V. - i) Substitution of contracts for hedging trade transactions may be permitted by an AD Category I bank on being satisfied with the circumstances under which such substitution has become necessary.
 The AD Category I bank may also verify the amount and tenor of the underlying substituted.